 Identify the learning management system/content management system that schools and districts will use?
-(Canvas, Buzz, Google Classroom, etc.)

-The T-bird Virtual Academy will utilize a separate learning management system for the K-6 Digital Program and the 7-12 Digital Program.
-However, both learning management systems will be layered with a supplemental software called Genius.
+(Canvas, Buzz, Google Classroom, etc.) The T-bird Virtual Academy's K-6 Digital Program utilizes a learning management systems layered with a supplemental software called Genius.
 Genius is a registration, progress monitoring, and reporting tool which provides a daily snapshot of each student's progress, attendance, and engagement level.
 Students are assigned a color code each day that identifies them as 1) Green (present, on pace, on target, engaged), 2) Yellow (has fallen below the threshold in attendance, pace, target, or engagement), 3) Red (has fallen below the lower threshold in attendance, pact, target, or engagement.
 Virtual Staff (Teacher, Paraprofessionals, Coordinator) and the District Connection Coach will have access to these reports and use them to provide praise, encouragement, support, and resources.